aspecto-io/aspecto-demo-services/README.md

 wikipedia-service_1  | ====================================================================================================================================
 ```
 5. Open postman and load the collection `aspecto-demo-services.postman_collection.json` in this repository directory, and send requests.
 Examine the live traces in aspecto website.

+## Aspecto Live Flows
+Once you start the system and let it run, you'll start to see traces being generated.

+Even without initiating any api call, you'll see traces that are continuously polling messages from SQS every 20 seconds (They will show up in the UI with "FLOW LENGTH" of 2 and "ENTRY POINT" of `SQS receiveMessage from "wiki-query-job"` and `SQS receiveMessage from "new-wiki-article"`).
+It is recommended to "Group" or "Exclude" them in the ui since they are not so interesting.
+Use the options on the right side of each line (`...`) to do that.